Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

 \item \textbf{LMM} assumes homoscedasticity.

 \end{itemize}

-In this first set of simulations, we explore the impact of varying the number of patients and observations per patients, i.e. $N \in \{ 100, 300, 500, 1000\}$ and $M \in \{5, 10, 20\}$.
+In this first set of simulations, we investigate the effect of varying the number of patients and observations per patient, i.e., $N \in \{100, 300, 500, 1000\}$ and $M \in \{5, 10, 20\}$.
 These values were chosen to approximate different data amounts and frequencies as common in real longitudinal data settings.
 Figure~\ref{fig:s1:number} presents the estimated fixed effects associated with age in the location and scale models under varying numbers of individuals $N$ across 100 simulations.
-Similarly, Figure~\ref{fig:s1:points} presents the same results under varying average numbers of observations per patients.
-In each figure, the red vertical line indicates the true estimand's value.
+Similarly, Figure~\ref{fig:s1:points} presents the same results under varying average numbers of observations per patient.
+In each figure, the red vertical line indicates the true value of the estimand.

 \paragraph{Scale misspecification impacts the precision of location estimates.} Under both analyses, Figures~\ref{fig:s1:number} and~\ref{fig:s1:points} show that the estimated age coefficients in the location model, although centered around the true value, display larger variance for LMM than MELSM across all sizes of the generated datasets.